 Excessive heading drills should be discouraged until more is known about the effects on the brain.
 Also, no recommendations regarding the use of helmets or cushioned pads to reduce head injury in soccer can be made at this time.
 More research and established safety standards and regulations are needed.

-Irritation of the growth plate of the heel bone (Sever's disease) is common in youth soccer.
+Heel Pain.
+Irritation of the growth plate of the heel bone (Sever's Disease) is common in youth soccer.
 This can be treated with calf stretching, activity modification (avoid extra running), heel cups or arch supports, ice, and antiinflammatory medicine.